thejptnaz/terraform-equinix-fabric/examples/port-2-ibm1-connection/README.md

 terraform apply
 ```

-To use this example of the module in your own terraform configuration outside of the repo include the following:
+To use this example of the module in your own terraform configuration include the following
+(You must also have variables/values defined and have the contents of versions.tf somewhere in your config):

 ```hcl